-The accounts payable invoice approval process–which is part of the AP invoice processing and payment processing workflow–is an area that your business can streamline with BPI to yield significant cost-savings benefits.
+The accounts payable invoice approval process is part of the AP invoice processing and payment processing workflow.
+It’s an area that your business can streamline with BPI to yield significant cost-savings benefits and avoid late payments.

 Deloitte issued a report titled Strategies for Optimizing Your Accounts Payable and the report cautions business readers:

 “A failure to adopt effective accounts payable processes can hamper a company’s ability to process invoices on a timely basis, take advantage of available discounts and set either longer or shorter payment terms with suppliers, depending on which are most favorable.
 These consequences can arise when businesses: